 The National Dialogue was a collaborative effort to engage the Church in a national discussion on Catholic Pastoral Ministry with Youth and Young Adults with the intent to renew our ministry efforts with these members of our faith community.

-This three-year effort, 2017-2020, is designed to Unify, Engage, and Mobilize the faithful in bringing different models, approaches, movements, and ministerial contexts together.
+This three-year effort, 2017-2020, was designed to Unify, Engage, and Mobilize the faithful in bringing different models, approaches, movements, and ministerial contexts together.

 The vision of this initiative is an energized and unified Church committed to